Skip to Content

 • If geocentric precession remains constant at ~575 + 5,028.8 = ~5,604″/century: Standard GR explanation is supported, model’s alternative is refuted

 Near-term test — BepiColombo: ESA’s BepiColombo mission arrives at Mercury on 21 November 2026 (delayed from Dec 2025 due to thruster issues), with routine science operations starting April 2027.
 The MORE (Mercury Orbiter Radio science Experiment) instrument will measure Mercury’s orbit with 1–2 orders of magnitude better precision than MESSENGER.
-The model predicts BepiColombo will measure ~574.69″/century or lower versus MESSENGER’s 575.31″/century — a difference of 0.62″/century, which is ~400× larger than MESSENGER’s measurement uncertainty (±0.0015″/century).
-This makes it the quickest available test of the model’s Mercury prediction.
+The model predicts BepiColombo will measure ~574.61″/century or lower versus MESSENGER’s 575.31″/century — a difference of 0.70″/century, which is ~500× larger than MESSENGER’s measurement uncertainty (±0.0015″/century).
+This makes it the quickest available test of the model’s Mercury prediction, provided BepiColombo’s analysis pipeline reports the raw measured perihelion advance rather than a GR-inclusive ephemeris fit total — see the BepiColombo test methodology.

 See Mercury Precession: The BepiColombo Test for a detailed breakdown of the two possible outcomes and what each would mean for the model.
 See also Scientific Background for the full scientific discussion including academic critiques.